b1f6c1c4/aurmk/README.md

              [<pkgname>] [<makepkg.8-options>...]

        Build an AUR package into <chdir>.
+       Packages in <chdir>/prep/ will be installed before building.

 Note: If <chdir>/PKGBUILD exists, <pkgname> must not be supplied.
       If <chdir>/PKGBUILD doesn't exist, <pkgname> must be supplied.